adiaz2738/the-marketpal/README.md

 # the-marketpal
- The website where all investors start
+ The website where all investors start. themarketpal.com gives investors a place where they can start their research for a stock they are interested in.
+Once they have gotten the fundamental research, they can go off and start their own additional research.
+Recommendations for stock analysis journals is more than welcome as it helps to expand the number of investors The MarketPal is able to help.